 Another observation made by the same journalist stated:

 “One poor old woman succeeded in making her way through one of the gaps in the wall … When she reached the open air she seemed to be only half-conscious, and with her hat half-torn from her head and her face covered with blood, presented a pitiable spectacle.
 As we hoisted her, an inert mass, out of the reach of the flames we were suddenly drench with streams of water poured by the occupants of a neighbouring house over their walls, which were becoming gradually hotter and hotter.”

-As the fire continued to rage, it became more dangerous and less likely that those who escaped would survive.
+As the 1897 charity bazaar fire burned, it became more dangerous and it was less likely that those who escaped would survive.
 For example, two persons emerged from the flames and then writhed in pain on the ground just beyond the lick of the flames.
 As witnesses approached to help them, they were halted by flying embers and sputtering sparks that landed everywhere, including on them.
 Thus, instead of saving the escapees, they were forced to watch the two unfortunates “burning like torches.”